Spill.com: Critics

-There were four main film critics on Spill.com.
+There were five main film critics on Spill.com.
 With the exception of Coleman, they used aliases on the site due to legal issues.
-They were Coleman, founder of the site and main host; Chris Cox as Cyrus, previously part of The Reel Deal; Martin Thomas as Leon, part of The Reel Deal and defunct Behind The Screens; and Film.com and Tony Guerrero as The Co-Host 3000, also part of The Reel Deal.
+They were Coleman, founder of the site and main host; Chris Cox as Cyrus, previously part of The Reel Deal; Martin Thomas as Leon, part of The Reel Deal and defunct Behind The Screens; and Film.com, C. Robert Cargill as Carlyle, and Tony Guerrero as The Co-Host 3000, also part of The Reel Deal.
 Guerrero (as Co-Host) appeared in animation as a floating spherical robot, rather than a caricature of himself.
 Reviews usually included two or more of the critics, though some included Korey on his own.
+Cargill left the site in 2009, although he briefly returned for the review of Sinister.

 Site shutdown

 After a few months of sporadic venting sessions on podcasts on the state of Spill and attempts at site revamp, which was an ongoing struggle for all of the site's existence, Coleman announced in December 2013 that the site would shut down, but he said it would go down in the beginning of January.
 On December 20, 2013, Hollywood.com silently and suddenly shut Spill's site and redirected to the Hollywood.com home page.